Norman Prince: Biography

 He was born on August 31, 1887, in Beverly, Massachusetts.
-He was son of Frederick Henry Prince.
+He was son of Frederick Henry Prince and Abigail Kinsley Norman.

-Prince attended the Groton School, graduated Harvard College, cum laude in 1908 and Harvard Law School in 1911.
+Prince attended the Groton School, graduated from Harvard College, cum laude, in 1908 and Harvard Law School in 1911.

 Prince, under the alias 'George Manor' to conceal his flight training from his father, was the 55th American to be licensed to fly an airplane by the Aero Club of America.
 He passed his test on August 28, 1911, at Squantum, Massachusetts, flying a Burgess with a Wright motor.

 Prince was practicing law in Chicago when he joined a group to build and race a plane in the Gordon Bennett Cup Race.
 They hired Starling Burgess to build their plane in his boat yard in Marblehead, Massachusetts, in 1912.
 In 1910, Norman's family had bought an estate in Pau, France, known as "Villa Ste Helene".
 The estate, with its house, still stands at 29 Avenue Norman-Prince, and contains a painting of Prince standing next to an aircraft.
 The year before the Prince family purchased the estate, the Wright Brothers had traveled to Pau, and made many well-publicized flights there, carrying passengers, and training pilots.